|

 -the name of this system is ‘Kijkwijzer’ (‘watch

-wiser’ or ‘viewing guide’) and Kijkwijzer is a uniform classification
+wiser’ or ‘viewing guide’) and Kijkwijzer is a uniform

 and

 information system.
-The main target group is parents with growing
+The main target group is parents

 children;